margaretmf/margaretmf.github.io/poetry.md

 ## Gratitude List ##
 Grateful for the woman working at McDonald's.
 Grateful for the human connection.
 Grateful to pray for the whole world, and the whole country and wait patiently in the car.
-Grateful for the song by the Black Eyed Peas, asking "Where is the Love?"
+Grateful for the song by the Black Eyed Peas, asking "Where is the Love?".
+Grateful for the sound of the laundry machine.
+Grateful that a story shared in a song can resonate with another individual who fits in with many other stories of people all around her.
+Grateful for a home someone architected at a schoolhouse on a farm.

 ## Taking Back the Night ##
 Flying into the night sky, I take back the night, where in reality it is a silent night.